-Total revenue decreased \$183.4 million to \$144.9 million for the year ended December 31, 2020 compared to total revenue of \$328.3 million for the 2019 period.
-The decrease in total revenue primarily was related to the COVID-19 pandemic.
-The decrease in total revenue related to the two hotels sold in 2019 was \$1.6 million and \$0.5 million related to the hotel sold in 2020.
+Total revenue increased \$59.1 million to \$204.0 million for the year ended December 31, 2021 compared to total revenue of \$144.9 million for the 2020 period.
+The increase in total revenue primarily was related to the recovery from the COVID-19 pandemic and the two hotels acquired in 2021.
+The two hotels acquired in 2021 contributed \$4.1 million in total revenue.
+This was partially offset by a decrease in total revenue related to the hotel sold in 2020 of \$6.3 million.
 Since all of our hotels are primarily select service or limited service hotels, room revenue is the primary revenue source as these hotels do not have significant food and beverage revenue or large group conference facilities.
-Room revenue comprised 90.1% and 90.2%, respectively, of total revenue for the years ended December 31, 2020 and December 31, 2019.
-Room revenue was \$130.6 million and \$296.3 million for the years ended December 31, 2020 and 2019, respectively, with the decrease in room revenue primarily related to the two hotels sold in 2019 was \$1.5 million with \$0.4 million related to the hotel sold in 2020.
+Room revenue comprised 91.9% and 90.1%, respectively, of total revenue for the years ended December 31, 2021 and 2020.
+Room revenue was \$187.4 million and \$130.6 million for the years ended December 31, 2021 and 2020.
+Room revenue was \$187.4 million and \$130.6 million for the years ended December 31, 2021 and 2020.
+Room revenue source in room revenue primarily was related to the hotel sold in 2020 of \$6.3 million.

-Food and beverage revenue was \$2.7 million and \$9.8 million for the years ended December 31, 2020 and 2019.
-The decrease in food and beverage revenue primarily was related to a decline in occupancies at our hotels due to the COVID-19 pandemic.
+Food and beverage revenue was \$3.5 million and \$2.7 million for the years ended December 31, 2021 and 2020, respectively.
+The increase in food and beverage revenue primarily was related to an increase in occupancies at our hotels due to the recovery from the COVID-19 pandemic.

-Other revenue comprised of parking, meeting room, gift shop, in-room movie and other ancillary amenities revenue, was down \$9.0 million for the year ended December 31, 2020.
-The decrease in other operating revenue primarily was related to a decline in occupancies at our hotels due to the COVID-19 pandemic.
+Other revenue comprised of parking, meeting room, gift shop, in-room movie and other ancillary amenities revenue, was up \$3.8 million for the year ended December 31, 2021.
+The increase in other operating revenue primarily was related to an increase in occupancies at our hotels due to the recovery from the COVID-19 pandemic.

-Reimbursed costs from unconsolidated real estate entities, comprised of payroll costs at the JVs and Castleblack, which is 97.5% owned by affiliates of CLNY and 2.5% by Mr. Fisher, where the Company is the employer, were \$4.0 million and \$5.7 million respectively, for the years ended December 31, 2020 and 2019.
-The cost reimbursements were offset by the reimbursed costs from unconsolidated real estate entities included in operating expenses.
+Reimbursed costs from unconsolidated entities were \$1.7 million and \$4.0 million for the years ended December 31, 2021 and 2020, respectively.
+The cost reimbursements were offset by the reimbursed costs from unconsolidated entities included in operating expenses.
+The decrease in cost reimbursements primarily was related to the sale of the NewINK JV.

-As reported by Smith Travel Research, U.S. lodging industry RevPAR for the years ended December 31, 2020 and 2019 decreased 47.5% and increased 0.9%, respectively, as compared to the years ended December 31, 2019 and 2018.
-Smith Travel Research reported that U.S. lodging industry RevPAR declined 19.3% in the first quarter, 45.5% in the second quarter, 48.5% in third quarter and 50.6% in the fourth quarter of 2020.
-We expect the current trend of depressed RevPAR levels to continue until there is widespread deployment of effective COVID-19 vaccines.
+As reported by Smith Travel Research, U.S. lodging industry RevPAR for the years ended December 31, 2021 and 2020 increased 58.2% and decreased 47.5%, respectively, as compared to the years ended December 31, 2020 and 2019.
+Smith Travel Research reported that U.S. lodging industry RevPAR decreased 27.7% in the first quarter, increased 160.4% in the second quarter, increased 83.8% in the third quarter and increased 96.4% in the fourth quarter of 2021.
+We expect that in 2022, RevPAR will continue to increase significantly versus 2021 and 2020, but remain below the RevPAR levels achieved in 2019.

 In the table below, we present both actual and same property room revenue metrics.
 Actual Occupancy, ADR and RevPAR metrics reflect the performance of the hotels for the actual days such hotels were owned by the Company during the periods presented.
-Same property Occupancy, ADR, and RevPAR results for the 39 hotels wholly owned by the Company as of December 31, 2020 and that have been in operation for a full year regardless of ownership during the period presented, which is a non-GAAP financial measure.
+Same property Occupancy, ADR, and RevPAR results for the 40 hotels wholly owned by the Company as of December 31, 2021 and that have been in operation for a full year regardless of our ownership during the period presented, which is a non-GAAP financial measure.
 Results for the hotels for the periods prior to our ownership were provided to us by prior owners and have not been adjusted by us.